 - If owners wish they may take part in the many social activities which are available a sample of which include bridge, yoga, scrabble, quizzes, croquet and theatre visits.

-- Every afternoon tea and biscuits are served at a small fee in the communal lounge enabling owners to socialise with one another.
+- Every afternoon tea and biscuits are served in the communal lounge enabling owners to socialise with one another.

 - A guest suite is available where relatives and friends can come and stay at a reasonable charge.